Junior ice hockey

-Junior ice hockey is amateur-level ice hockey for 16 to 21 year-old players.
-National Junior teams compete annually for the IIHF World Junior Championship.
-The United States men's national junior ice hockey team are the defending champions from the 2025 World Junior Ice Hockey Championships.
+Junior ice hockey is an amateur ice hockey level for 16 to 21-year-old players.
+National junior teams compete annually for the IIHF World Junior Championship.
+The Sweden men's national junior ice hockey team are the defending champions from the 2026 World Junior Ice Hockey Championships.

 Hockey Canada

 There are four levels of Junior hockey in the Canadian Club System: Major Junior, Junior A, Junior B, and Junior C. Not all teams playing in Canadian Junior leagues are based in Canada.
 As of 2025, there were twelve US-based teams playing in various Major Junior and Junior A leagues in Canada.

 In 2023, BC Hockey announced plans to restructure its Junior framework following the departure of its only Junior A league.
 Its three Junior B leagues (PJHL, KIJHL and VIJHL) were re-styled as "Junior A Tier 2", with plans to promote some to "Junior A Tier 1" following an independent evaluation.
 It was expected that those teams promoted to "Junior A Tier 1" would eventually apply for membership in the Canadian Junior Hockey League (CJHL), an association of Junior A leagues governed by Hockey Canada and its regional branches.
 BC Hockey expected the evaluations to be completed during the 2024–25 season.
 Before the process was completed, the VIJHL announced that it would also withdraw from the Hockey Canada framework and become an independent farm league for the British Columbia Hockey League (BCHL) beginning in the 2024–25 season.